ericpruitt/static-glibc-nginx/README.md

 - **clean**: Delete all folders created by this script.
 - **cleaner**: Delete all files created by this script which includes the downloaded tar-balls.
-- **deps**: Install dependencies required to compile NGINX.
-This target will only work on Red Hat and Debian-based systems and must be used while running as root.

 Attributions
 ------------